videojs/http-streaming/README.md

 Drop by our slack channel (#playback) on the [Video.js slack][slack-link].

 ## Getting Started
-Get a copy of [videojs-contrib-hls](#installation) and include it in your page along with video.js:
+Get a copy of [videojs-http-streaming](#installation) and include it in your page along with video.js:

 ```html
 <video id=example-video width=600 height=300 class="video-js vjs-default-skin" controls>